venom-mancer/Visual_Place_Recognition_Project/adaptive_reranking/README.md

 4) **Tune LR + choose threshold on validation** (also needs validation top‑20 inliers):

+Why do we compute **top‑20 inliers for SF‑XS val**?
+- To plot/analyze how validation **R@1 changes vs threshold** (the script needs inliers for the HARD branch to simulate “re-rank top‑K” on the validation set).
+- In a *real* adaptive pipeline on test sets, we **do not** want to precompute top‑20 for every query (that would waste the compute we’re trying to save).
+Test-time only needs **top‑1 for all queries**, then **top‑K only for queries predicted HARD**.

 ```powershell
 python adaptive_reranking\tune_lr_hyperparameters.py `
   --csv-folder adaptive_reranking/csv_files/Cosplace_Loftr `